aaarne/epfl-geometry/dgp2018-exercise8/submission/readme.txt

 	- remeshing_curvature_adaptive.png: Result using adaptive remeshing
 	- target_length.png: Showing the color coded target length for curvature adaptive remeshing
 	- max_curvature_nan.png: shows the regions where we initially got NaN for the max_curvature

+Attached Files:
+	- mesh_processing.cpp, mesh_processing.h
+	- viewer.cpp, viewer.h
+This time we attached the mesh_processing and the viewer class.
+We added a button to the GUI and therefore had to adjust the viewer class.
+Additionally, we add the private compute_max_curvature method to the MeshProcessing class.

 Average Remeshing: